8qfx1ai5/keep-distance-app/README.md

  - discarded, GPS is maybe not useful for a range of 2 meters
 - Building an APP using direct WLAN communication
  - discarded, seams to be not feasible currently, effort unknown
-- Building an APP using BlueTooth signal strength
+- Building an APP using Bluetooth signal strength
  - accepted, feasible and attractive, because no additional tech needed

-# Logical requirements for the BlueTooth approach
+# Logical requirements for the Bluetooth approach

 - there must be an correlation between the signal strength and the distance between the devices
 - the signal must have an relevant precision in the range of 0-3 meters
-- everyone involved needs an BlueTooth device to be trackable
+- everyone involved needs an Bluetooth device to be trackable

 # Milestones for the prototype